Fall Hiking in Ohio’s Lake Erie Shores & Islands

 This Autumn, when Mother Nature once again shows all her true colors, hiking can be an enjoyable outdoor activity for anyone, with a variety of local paths to fit all fitness-levels.
 Ohio’s Lake Erie Shores & Islands is an ideal fall hiking location due to the sheer abundance of opportunities, from more advanced woodland or coastal hikes, to leisurely strolls.

 First, you’ll need to select your trail, wear comfortable clothing (layers recommended) and sturdy footwear, and be sure to bring along plenty of water and healthy snacks.
 It’s also a good idea to bring along a cell phone, know the name of the park and/or trail you’re hiking, and tell someone you trust where you will be hiking.
-With many uncertainties due to COVID-19, it’s always a good idea to check a park’s website or social media pages prior to visiting to make sure your path-of-choice is open.
+Finally, it's always a good idea to check a park’s website or social media pages prior to visiting to make sure your path-of-choice is open.

 Here are hiking locations in the region to enjoy this fall: